y-suraj/Javascript-Practicals-and-Tests/Basic Concepts and Projects/Project 10 - Dynamic Element Manipulation using the DOM/README.md

             tr.append(td1);
             tr.append(td2);
             tr.append(td3);
+            // You can also write `tr.append(td1, td2, td3);` as an alternative to above three lines.

             // Add an event listener that will increase the vote counter for that row when the user clicks. tr.onclick = function() {